 In certain situations, it is possible that you may be eligible to receive up to 150% of your scheduled Pell Grant (Year-Round Pell) for an academic year.
 For students using 100% of their Pell during the Fall and Spring semesters, this is a good option to pay for their Summer classes.

-You may review your percentage of Pell Grant used by logging into NSLDS.ed.gov.
-Your "Lifetime Eligibility Used" is displayed within the "Grants" section.
+You may review your percentage of Pell Grant used by logging into StudentAid.gov.
+Your "Lifetime Eligibility Used" is displayed within the "Grants" section of your "My Aid" summary.
 Students are encouraged to review their Pell Grant history, as well as their student loan borrowing history, on a regular basis to stay current on remaining eligibility and outstanding loan balances.